orbitdb/orbitdb.org/about/index.md

 ## Sponsors

 OrbitDB is an open source, open project.
-Anyone can jump in and hack on it; anyone can create submodules that use it or get involved in the planning project.
+Anyone can jump in and hack on it; anyone can create submodules that use it or get involved in planning future developments.
 That having been said, much of the work is currently funded and run by members of [Haja Networks](https://haja.io/).

 Other sponsors of work on OrbitDB include: